Challah – Shabbat Bread

 - The baking time depends on the oven (about 25/30 minutes, usually), but you will quickly notice if the challah is cooked: the surface will turn a nice color, between brown and golden, releasing a sweet aroma that would be noticed by even the most careless cooks ...

-Traditionally, challah is covered during Kiddush and the blessing with a finely embroidered cloth; when the blessing ends, the head of the family breaks one of the challot into small parts, spreads a little salt on it, and offers it to the table guests.
-However, challah is a bread is suitable for every occasion, whether for meals, or for breakfast, or a snack.
+Traditionally, challah is covered during Kiddush and the blessing with a finely embroidered cloth; when the blessing ends, the head of the family breaks one of the challot into small parts, sprinkles a little salt on it, and offers it to the table guests.
+However, challah is a bread that is suitable for every occasion, whether to accompany your meals or for a snack.
+Like, if you have Nutella at hand, or peanut butter and jam, to spread all over the bread, you don’t need to wait for Shabbat to bake challah and eat it, ok?
+Just go for it now!

 P.S.
 Beware of those who use butter in this recipe instead of oil, or even worse, milk, or yogurt!
-No Jew would ever do that, because it is forbidden to mix dairy products with meat, and on Shabbat, any Jewish family definitely eats meat!
+No Jew would ever do that, because it is forbidden to mix dairy products with meat, and on Shabbat, any Jewish family (unless they are vegetarian, I guess?) definitely eats meat!